hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_network_association.html.markdown

 * `client_vpn_endpoint_id` - (Required) The ID of the Client VPN endpoint.
 * `subnet_id` - (Required) The ID of the subnet to associate with the Client VPN endpoint.
-* `security_groups` - (Optional) A list of up to five security groups to apply to the target network.
+* `security_groups` - (Optional) A list of up to five custom security groups to apply to the target network.
+Not populating this parameter will result in the subnet inheriting the default VPC security group.
-* `vpc_id` - (Optional) The ID of the VPC in which the target network is locatated.
-This is a required argument for assigning security groups to a network association.

 ## Attributes Reference